fedoralife/password-encoder-and-decoder/README.md

 # How it works

-We have 3 option to create login user and exit the program as we are greeted.
+We have 3 option which are to create user, login user and exit the program as we are greeted.
 Users information is stored on the hash table.